PhD, Organismic and Evolutionary Biology, Harvard University, Cambridge, United States, 2010

 MSc, Botany, University of Guelph, Guelph, Canada, 2005

 BS, Natural Resources/Plant Science, Cornell University, Ithaca, United States, 2003

+Research in the Wolfe lab has two broad research goals: 1) identify the molecular mechanisms that control the assembly and function of microbial communities, 2) determine how microbial species evolve within multi-species communities.
+Most of our research projects focus on food microbiomes, including fermented foods such as cheese, sourdough, and kimchi.
 Projects in my lab integrate experimental evolution, metagenomics, comparative genomics/transcriptomics, genome engineering, and in situ community reconstructions.
-Our work will help develop principles of microbial community assembly that can guide the design and manipulation of microbial communities in agriculture, industry, medicine, and nature.
+Our work seeks to develop microbial community design principles that can guide the management of microbial communities in agriculture, industry, medicine, and nature.